 The Short History of the Slavic Pentecostal Church “Sulamita”

-We offer Sunday school, teen classes, native language lessons, youth services and prayer services weekly.
-We offer an opportunity to study God’s Word in greater depth by attending The Slavic Theological Seminary based in our church.
-It is an international branch of the Lviv Theological Seminary in Ukraine.
-The program offers a Bachelor’s Degree in Theology and a separate program focused on the Foundation Doctrines of our Faith for young adults.
-The ministries of the church continue to expand.
+We offer Sunday school for children ages 4-12, a Nursery for younger children, classes for teenagers, native language lessons, youth services and prayer services weekly.
+We offer an opportunity to study the Word of God in greater depth by attending The Slavic Theological Seminary at the church.
+The seminary is an international branch of the Lviv Theological Seminary in Ukraine.
+The program offers a Bachelor’s and Master’s Degree in Theology and a separate program focused on the Foundational Doctrines of our Faith.
+The church ministries and opportunities to serve continue to expand.

 All these years we have seen the Hand of the Almighty, which guides and helps us.
 To Him we give all the glory, for His is the kingdom, and the power, and the glory, forever.